jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zD578MutMAk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
-I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
-Once common and esteemed positions of the 1969 way of life, like reporters, professors, brokers, are facing this scenario today.
-Only when Main Street sees this antagonism as our big problem will we live happy lives again.
+I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening.".
 Credit: Questrade._

 ## The Magic of Evolution - How Evolution Works